hujhax/austin-improv-wiki/Start Trekkin'.md

 ***Start Trekkin***' was an improvised longform narrative show inspired by [[Wikipedia - Star Trek -  The Original Series|the original *Star Trek* television series]].

 ## History
 *Start Trekkin*' was an early mainstage show at [[The Hideout Theater]], and one of the first "improvised <blank>" formats in Austin.
-It had six mainstage Seasons, and a performance at a Las Vegas *Star Trek* convention, before Seasonning as half of *[[The Sci-Fi Comedy Double Feature]]* in early 2011.
+It had six mainstage runs and a performance at a Las Vegas *Star Trek* convention, before running as half of *[[The Sci-Fi Comedy Double Feature]]* in early 2011.

 ### Season Dates
 The people involved in *Start Trekkin*' refer to their runs as "seasons", numbered like so: